jrkernan/ROB498FinalProject-XMem/README.md

+## DEEPROB FINAL PROJECT
+A problem we noticed with the below project is the requirement to manually create a mask for the first frame of each video.
+We utilized [OWL-ViT](https://github.com/google-research/scenic/tree/main/scenic/projects/owl_vit) to convert a text query into a mask.
+To run our extension, clone and setup this repo as instructed below.
+Run the demo script, specifying num_objects as at least the amount of masks you wish to create.
+Once the demo runs, a GUI will pop up.
+On the bottom left-hand side of the GUI, there will be a text box to input what objects to mask.
+That input should be of the form: [object 1 name] [object 1 amount] [object 2 name] [object 2 amount].
+For example: "Cat 2 Racoon 1".

 # XMem: Long-Term Video Object Segmentation with an Atkinson-Shiffrin Memory Model

 ## New VOS project: Putting the Object Back into Video Object Segmentation: https://github.com/hkchengrex/Cutie